20 Most Outstanding Performances of Modern Olympics Athletes

 Sonja Henie

-In the Winter Olympics of 1928, Sonja Henie of Norway won the first of her 3 successive championships in Olympic figure skating.
-Henie won more Olympic and World titles than any other ladies figure skater.
+In the Winter Olympics of 1928, Sonja Henie meter freestyle won the first of her 3 successive championships in Olympic.
+Henie won more Olympic and World titles than any other ladies figureskater.
 She later entered show business, and at the height of her acting career she was one of the highest paid movie stars in Hollywood.

 Paavo Nurmi and Johnny Weissmuller